Salad with Smoked Turkey

 Recipe FAQs

 If you don’t plan on finishing the entire salad in one sitting, it’s best to add the vinaigrette only to the amount you plan to eat.
-Store any remaining salad in an airtight container (preferably glass) in the refrigerator for no more than 1 to 2 days.
+Store any remaining salad in an airtight container (preferably glass) in the refrigerator for no more than 1-2 days.
 Store any remaining vinaigrette separately.

 Storage

-Although salads are always best eaten fresh, store any leftovers sans vinaigrette/dressing in an airtight (preferably glass) container for no more than 1 to 2 days.
-If there’s avocado left, I recommend either eating it or just removing it from the salad because it might turn brown.
-If the salad already contains vinaigrette, I don’t suggest letting it sit in the fridge for more than 1 day, and even then, it will turn a little soggy.
+Refrigerator: Although salads are always best eaten fresh, store any leftovers sans vinaigrette/dressing in an airtight (preferably glass) container for no more than 1-2 days.
+If there’s avocado left, I recommend either eating it immediately or removing it from the salad, as it may turn brown.
+If the salad already contains vinaigrette, store it in the refrigerator for no more than 1 day.

 More Salad Recipes